 - Repeat Loops: Learn about the different types of repeat loops you can use in your scripts.

-The RunWithNewResults command lets you call a different script during a script run and create a separate results log for the called script.
+RunWithNewResults command lets you call a different script during a script run and create a separate results log for the called script.
 Calling a script this way returns a results property list to the calling script.
 If the called script fails, the calling script does not automatically fail.
 You can use the information returned in the results property list, which includes the status (Success/Failure), to determine what action to take next.

-You use RunWithNewResults with the name of the script you want to call.
+RunWithNewResults with the name of the script you want to call.
 You can optionally include any parameter values you want to pass to the called script.

 RunWithNewResults "SwitchSUT" -- Calls the indicated script and creates a new log file